kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RouteSelector specifies a set of route labels used for selecting
+<p>Selector specifies a set of route labels used for selecting
 routes to associate with the Gateway.
 If RouteSelector is defined, only routes matching the RouteSelector are associated with the Gateway.
 An empty RouteSelector matches all routes.</p>